Depression diagnosis from patient interviews using multimodal machine learning: Methods

 \subsection{Dataset}

 Table \ref{tab:descriptive_total} contains descriptive statistics of the investigated dataset.
 We used the Distress Analysis Interview Corpus Wizard of Oz (DAIC-WOZ) dataset \cite{DAIC_one, DAIC_two}, developed to study verbal and nonverbal indicators of mental illness in structured interviews conducted by a virtual agent.
 The dataset includes 189 participants (102 males, 87 females), each with raw audio recordings (median length 15.9 min, IQR 6.9-72.7; total ~50 hours) and transcribed interviews (median 14,108 characters, IQR 5,595-31,505).
 Acoustic features were extracted using the Continuous VALence and REgression Platform (COVAREP) \cite{degottex2014covarep} and five formants, which capture vocal tract resonance frequencies \cite{boersma2001praat}.
 Depression severity was assessed via the PHQ-8 (Patient Health Questionnaire-8) \cite{kroenke2009phq}, with 30\% as depressed and 70\% as controls.
+We use a train, validation, and test set splits of 107, 35, and 47 patient interviews respectively.
 Overall, the dataset provides rich multimodal information that can be leveraged for machine learning-based depression detection using routine interview data without additional invasive assessments.